 How did the plant reach 99% recovery?
-We started with an 80% recovery conventional solution and then bolted on our turbo-chargers: Saltworks’ BrineRefine and Saltworks’ XtremeRO, utilizing Nitto HYDRANAUTICSTM PRO-XP1 reverse osmosis membranes.
+We started with a conventional 80% recovery solution and then bolted on our turbo-chargers: Saltworks’ BrineRefine and Saltworks’ XtremeRO, which utilizes Nitto HYDRANAUTICSTM PRO-XP1 reverse osmosis membranes.

 We would love to help you achieve your water goals.
 Whether you seek conventional or advanced solutions, we can help.
 Contact us to learn more about treating cooling tower blowdown or other challenging waters.
 Let us know if your team is interested in a webinar to learn about the latest in advanced membrane systems, selective ion removal, or zero liquid discharge (ZLD).

 Nitto is Japan’s leading diversified materials manufacturer.
 Founded in 1918, Nitto’s strength is the ability to add diverse functionality to sheets, films and other materials using core technologies such as polymer synthesis, adhesion, and coating technologies.
 The group offers high value specialty products worldwide including optical films for liquid crystal displays, automotive materials, reverse osmosis membranes for desalination and transdermal drug delivery patches.
 Hydranautics is a part of the Nitto Group and one of the global leaders in the field of integrated membrane solutions.
 Hydranautics offers complete membrane solutions like reverse osmosis, nanofiltration, ultrafiltration, and microfiltration for water, wastewater and process treatment and applications.
 For further information on Nitto and Hydranautics, kindly visit our website: www.nitto.com and www.membranes.com.